-Distance Learning opportunities support the District's mission to provide education, training, and lifelong learning opportunities to all who seek them.
+Online Education opportunities support the District's mission to provide education, training, and lifelong learning opportunities to all who seek them.
 Technology is utilized to make a wide range of college courses available to students unable or who do not wish to attend traditional on-campus classes.
-Distance Learning currently includes three formats: online, hybrid, and educational travel.
-Each of these options offers a variety of learning opportunities and delivery methods and are listed in each schedule of classes and at www.canyons. edu/distancelearning or call (661) 362- 3600.
+Online Education currently includes three formats: online, hybrid, and educational travel.
+Each of these options offers a variety of learning opportunities and delivery methods and are listed in each schedule of classes and at www.canyons.edu/onlineeducation or call (661) 362- 3600.